MerginMaps/docs/src/gis/settingup_background_map.md

    - **Style URL**: `https://raw.githubusercontent.com/QwantResearch/qwant-basic-gl-style/master/style.json`

 ### Generating vector tiles for offline use
 In QGIS (3.14+), you can generate your own vector tiles.
-Alternatively, you can generate vector tiles using OpenMapTiles from OpenStreetMap data.

-In the example below, we walk through steps to generate a vector tile using OpenMapTiles for [Limpopo](https://www.openstreetmap.org/relation/349547#map=7/-24.367/29.982).
+::: details Generate vector tiles using OpenMapTiles and Docker (advanced) In the example below, we walk through steps to generate a vector tile using OpenMapTiles for [Limpopo](https://www.openstreetmap.org/relation/349547#map=7/-24.367/29.982).

 Note that instructions below require familiarity with the terminal.
 In addition, your operating system should support **docker**.